5 Tips For Your Tax Return As A Sole Trader

 If you earn more than £1,000 as a sole trader in a given tax year, you will be required to register as self-employed with HMRC.
 This comes with numerous responsibilities, including filing a Self Assessment tax return.

 However, there is vital information you should know before tackling this task.
-Without a full understanding, you expose yourself to a multitude of risks, including errors, missing deadlines, and potentially paying too much or too little tax, potentially resulting in penalties.
+Without a full understanding, you expose yourself to a multitude of risks, including errors, missing deadlines, and potentially paying too much or too little tax, which can result in penalties.

 These situations can be avoided if you’re aware of the five most important aspects of a successful sole trader tax return submission.